Skip to content

 You can get the job ID:

-• by echo $PBS_JOBID in interactive job or in the batch script
+• by echo $PBS_JOBID in the interactive job or in the batch script

 Within interactive job: